Dark Night of the Soul: Contemporary understanding

-The term "dark night (of the soul)" is used as referring to spiritual dryness, the absence of experiencing the presence of God, but also more generally "to describe an extremely difficult and painful period in one's life".
+The term "dark night of the soul" can be used as a synonym for a crisis of faith.
+More generally, it is "used informally to describe an extremely difficult and painful period in one's life".

-This spiritual dryness may endure for a long time.
+This crisis may endure for a long time.
 The "dark night" of St. Paul of the Cross in the 18th century endured 45 years, from which he ultimately recovered.
 The dark night of Mother Teresa, whose own name in religion she selected in honor of Thérèse of Lisieux, "may be the most extensive such case on record", having endured from 1948 almost until her death in 1997, with only brief interludes of relief, according to her letters.

 Other authors have made similar references:

 Inayat Khan states, "There can be no rebirth without a dark night of the soul, a total annihilation of all that you believed in and thought that you were."
 Joseph Campbell states "The dark night of the soul comes just before revelation.
 When everything is lost, and all seems darkness, then comes the new life and all that is needed."

 Roberto Assagioli states: Before the full and final victory, however, the soul has to undergo another test: it must pass through the "dark night" which is a new and deeper experience of annihilation, or a crucible in which all the human elements that go to make it up are melted together.
 But the darkest nights are followed by the most radiant dawns and the soul, perfect at last, enters into complete, constant and inseparable communion with the Spirit, so that – to use the bold statement employed by St John of the Cross – "it seems to be God himself and has the same characteristics as him".

+Other writers have connected the Dark Night of the Soul to the work of Stanislav Grof.